 for the “Blue Rider” Franz Marc

 Johann Elias Ridinger (Ulm 1698 – Augsburg 1767).
 Trace of a Marten / Fore Paws / Hind Paws / Trace of the Weasel / Little Fore Leg / Little Hind Leg.
 Pine marten in slightly apocalyptic tree landscape looking down at the weasel on the ground.
 Below the picture the life size traces detailed a-c and d-f resp.
-Etching and engraving.
+Etching with engraving.
 (1740.)
 Inscribed: 19. / J. E. Ridinger inv. del. sculps. et excud.
 Aug.
 Vindel., otherwise in German as above.
 14⅞ × 11¾ in (37.7 × 29.7 cm).

 REPRESENTATION OF THE FAIR GAME 19. – Thienemann & Schwarz 181; Stubbe, Ridinger, 1966, pl.
 20; Ridinger catalog Darmstadt, 1999, III.29 with illustration; Sälzle, facsimile ed. of all drawings for the set, 1980, pp. 58 f. (dated 1739). – Posture of the weasel and the lower part of the marten’s tree modified as against the preparatory drawing from 1739.